 DJ Premier will remix the iconic “Yo!
-MTV Raps” theme song for the special.
+MTV Raps” theme celebrity nude song for the special.

-“It’s a great moment to be re-connected with Yo! and examine the music that had a role in introducing celebrity porn hip-hop to music lovers globally,” Ed Lover said.
+“It’s a gre celebrity porn at moment to be re-connected with Yo! and examine the music that had a role in introducing hip-hop to music lovers globally,” Ed Lover said.
 “By looking back at these classic songs in hip-hop it becomes clear that hip-hop would inevitably transcend distance and generations.”

 “In this Classic Cuts special, people will go back to a seminal time in hip-hop which many have called the ‘Golden Era’ – resulting in records that are as meaningful today as they were back then,” said Fab 5 Freddy, the original host of the show.
 “In order to appreciate how far hip-hop has come, you have to pay respect to the songs and artists that helped catapult the genre from a small community of fans to world domination.”